If your looking for Needlepoint talk, visit our blog and find interesting topics and helpful tips.

 I would order it, only to be told it was no longer available or what would arrive was so badly foxed that I would immediatly quarantine it (not kidding, foxing is a contagious virus that books and paper gets when it is improperly stored).

-Finally, a copy, not only good condition but Very Good condition.
-Quoting from the dust jacket flap:
+Finally, a copy, not only good condition but Very Good condition, it does not have a dust jacket..
+Quoting from the dust jacket flap of a former copy

 "In this survery of seat furniture utilizing upholstery, such as chairs, stools, sofas and settees, the well-known needlepoint authority Hope Hanley cover roughly 5 centuries (1500-1900) and includes asll important styles.
 She briefly describes Italian, Flemish, Dutch, Spanish, and Portugese styles and gives a very detailed account of the various peroids in French, English, and American furniture.
 The characteristics of each style are explained and illustraed in 123 photographes (23 in color) and 95 line drawings.
 Various textiles are fully discussed."